kurtrottmann/simple-stack-fastapi-edgedb/README.md

 Then open your browser at http://localhost:8080

-Alternatively, if you are not interested to install Node.js directly in your system, you can use the "nodeenv" package in a Python virtual environment:
+Alternatively, if you are not interested in install Node.js directly in your system, you can use the "nodeenv" package in a Python virtual environment:

 ```bash
 cd frontend